Thank you for visiting our website.

 Criteria SARPE MARPE

-Stability High Good, depends on anchorage and suture condition
+Stability High Good, depends on anchorage and the ossification statuts of the palatal suture

 Complications Surgical Technical (screws, inflammation)

-Solutions like those offered by Global D, combining 3D digital planning, custom devices, and secure positioning guides, help optimize treatment precision, safety, and comfort.
-This personalization paves the way for more predictive orthodontics, better adapted to patient anatomy and more integrated into the care pathway.
+The contribution of solutions like the one offered by Global D, combining 3D digital planning, custom-made devices and safe positioning guides, optimises the precision, safety and comfort of treatment.
+This customisation paves the way for more predictive orthodontics that is better suited to the patient’s anatomy, and better integrated into the care pathway.

-Article in Revue d’Orthopédie Dento-Faciale · August 2017, Effect of maxillary disjunction according to GARRETT, in a study conducted by the University of Bordeaux: neuro-muscular environment and stability of transverse maxillary expansion.
+*Article in Revue d’Orthopédie Dento-Faciale [Journal of Dentofacial Orthopaedics]·August 2017, Effect of maxillary disjunction according to GARRETT, in a study conducted by the University of Bordeaux: neuromuscular environment and stability of transverse maxillary expansion.